 IN THIS SECTION

-As a Local Authority school, admissions to Wollaston School are managed by Northamptonshire County Council.
+Admissions to Wollaston School are managed by Northamptonshire County Council.
+Please click HERE to access more information on School Admissions.

 The Admission Policy of the Local Authority for students 11-16